-Excavation and off-site disposal of all on-site soils which exceed unrestricted SCOs, as defined by 6 NYCRR Part 375-6.8.
-Approximately 7,500 cubic yards of contaminated soil will be removed from the site.
+Excavation and off-site disposal of:

+- all on-site soils which exceed unrestricted SCOs, as defined by 6 NYCRR Part 375-6.8 in the Track 1 area of the site; - all on-site soils which exceed restricted residential SCOs as defined by 6 NYCRR Part 375-6.8 in the upper 2 feet in the Track 4 area of the site; and - all on-site soils exceeding protection of groundwater soil cleanup objectives (PGWSCOs).

+Approximately 26,500 cubic yards of contaminated soil will be removed from the site.